2017 Macau Grand Prix: Practice and qualifying

 In the second qualifying session, the first red flag came out when Daruvala crashed at the Solitude Esses complex.
 Soon after, Sette Câmara crashed for a second time at Fisherman's Bend and this prompted the second stoppage of the session.
 Ticktum was the early pace setter before Norris returned to the top of the time sheets on a new set of tyres by being the first driver to go into the two minutes and 10 seconds range more than halfway through.
 Eriksson fitted four new tyres to his car and found a gap between traffic to better Norris's time with a lap of 2 minutes, 10.720 seconds.
 With five minutes left, Zhou hit the wall and stopped with heavy damage to his vehicle, causing the session's third stoppage.
 Norris and Eriksson elected not to venture onto the track at the restart after Seguicki ended the session early by crashing.
 Thus, Eriksson became the sixth Swedish driver to secure pole position at the Macau Grand Prix.
 Norris was 0.027 seconds behind in third and Ilott was hindered by slower traffic and oversteer and settled for third having been eighth beforehand.
 Günther dropped one position from his provisional grid slot to start from fourth.
 Habsburg damaged his suspension after hitting the wall but limped back to the pit lane.
-Habsurg fell to fifth due to Ilott improving his position and him choosing not to venture onto the track at the restart.
+Habsburg fell to fifth due to Ilott improving his position and him choosing not to venture onto the track at the restart.
 Ticktum was bulked by the slow-moving Habsburg but his earlier effort placed him sixth with Schumacher the best placed rookie in seventh.
 The top ten was completed by Sekiguchi, Sette Câmara and Zhou.
 Behind them the rest of the field lined up as Fenestraz, Makino, Piquet, DeFrancesco, Sato, Yamashita, Aron, Tsuboi, Daravala, Miyata and Palou.